GoogleCloudPlatform/community/tutorials/azure-mirroring-tutorial/index.md

 1. Install the [Mirror Git Repository extension](https://marketplace.visualstudio.com/items?itemName=swellaby.mirror-git-repository) for your Azure organization.
+1. In the Google Cloud Console, [open Cloud Shell](https://cloud.google.com/shell/docs/using-cloud-shell#starting_a_new_session).
-1. In the [Google Cloud Console](https://console.cloud.google.com/), open Cloud Shell and create the Git repository in Cloud Source Repositories that will be the mirror of the Azure repository:
+1. In Cloud Shell, create the Git repository in Cloud Source Repositories that will be the mirror of the Azure repository:

         gcloud source repos create azure-csr-mirror

 ## Generating static credentials

-In order for Azure Repos to push to your Git repository to Cloud Source Repositories, you must generate static credentials for Cloud Source Repositories.
+In order for Azure Repos to push to your Git repository to Cloud Source Repositories, you must complete an OAuth 2.0 authorization flow to generate static credentials for Cloud Source Repositories.

 **Important**: The generated credentials are tied to the Google Account used to create them.
 Mirroring stops working if the Google Account is closed or loses access rights to the Git repository in Cloud Source Repositories.